Meter overview

 2. Choose Add Meter from the Actions menu.
 It may be easier to create the building first, otherwise you need to place the meter in a temporary location and then edit it later.

-1. Choose the building from the tree and from the Actions menu choose Add New Meter.
+1. Choose the building and from the Actions menu choose Add New Meter.

 2. This populates the parent for you.

-3. On the Add New Meter page, complete the required fields.
+3. On the Add New Meter dialog, complete the required fields.

 1. Parent.
 The building where the meter is located. *The best practice is to attach a meter to a building.